tkotan/tkotan.github.io/README.md

 <h3>Acknowledgments</h3>

-First off, I express my utmost respect and gratitude to the instructional team at General Assembly.
+First off, I express my utmost respect and gratitude to the instructional team (especially Thom Page) at General Assembly.
 They are a great group of educators.

 Many thanks to all of the kind people in the IT community who kindly and freely share their knowledge to those who love to learn.
 I would also like to thank my family for being patient with me.
 Lastly, I want to thank my children for teaching me how to be a kid again ;)